Investment funds and mutual funds play an important role in asset management and wealth management.

 The main risks associated with investment funds are:

-• The importance of the manager: The manager's organization , processes, and discipline influence how the strategy is implemented.
+The Importance of Fund manager The Fund manager organization , processes, and discipline Fund manager how the strategy is implemented.
 They do not guarantee performance.

 What is the difference between an investment fund and a mutual fund?